Arjunmv2005/tree-species-classification-ARJUNMV/README.md

-# 🌳 Tree Species Classification – AI Project by Bharath Bopanna
+# 🌳 Tree Species Classification – AI Project by Arjun m v

 This is a machine learning project that classifies tree species based on:
 - 📷 Tree images (using a CNN model)